Table of Contents

 As per the estimate, five out of every 3000 underwater welders would die due to a marine welding accident.

-What Everybody Ought to Know About Underwater Welding Dangers?
+What You Should Know About Underwater Welding Dangers

 Is a higher payout, the sole motivation for one to pick Hyperbaric welding?
 And more importantly, what dangers make the profession so lucrative?

 Most welders agree that Hyperbaric welding is the most lucrative option.
 Besides expert welding techniques, it requires one to be an excellent diver with a taste for adventure.
 According to many former professional underwater welders, these attributes are attractive.
 And continue to lure most professional welders into taking up Hyperbaric welding.
 As far as the dangers go, many experts feel that-: